 “The best advice I got about structure was from a friend of mine, who has written and directed films in LA, and who sat me down and said ‘right – give me the entire chapter outline of your book starting with the title for chapter one….’.
 We got up to about chapter 16, by which time I had a rough outline for the entire book!”

-What are your three best tips for anyone who is writing or wants to write a memoir?
+What are your three top tips for anyone who is writing or wants to write a memoir?

 “It also helps to know that publishers and agents like to see three chapters fleshed out, a chapter outline and a book synopsis, and that’s a great goal to have when you start writing your book.”

 Georgia Cassimatis started out as a journalist on Cosmopolitan magazine before editing tween magazine Barbie.
 Fate, not ambition, saw her move to Los Angeles where she worked as an entertainment and lifestyle reporter for eight years before returning to Australia.
-Red Carpet Burns is her first book and you can buy it here.
+Red Carpet Burns is her first book.